 What Did HWA Really Say?

 Herbert W. Armstrong stated, “Christ is not the gospel.
 Believing on Christ is not believing the gospel.”
 (Voice clip of HWA giving a Bible Study and marking Buck Taylor; heard on tape two, pt.
 2 of: “My Story” by C. Wayne Cole, May 19, 1979.)
 He also wrote, “It is faith–not in Christ–but in God’s coming world government, man’s only hope!
 And it’s faith in that and not faith in Christ that saves.” (“What is The Good News?”
 The Good News, March 1963) [Note: This last quote by HWA was taken from a transcript in the 1960s by J. Vernon McGee which we have posted: The World of Fairyland: The World Tomorrow.]
 The article is not found in the 1963 Good News online (also page 1 appears to be missing); therefore, we do not know which publication Dr. McGee was referring to, or if something was removed.]

 HWA proclaimed, “Christ, the person, is not the gospel!” and, “it is necessary to believe that precise identical gospel in order to be saved!”
 (Ambassador College Bible Correspondence Course, Lesson 18, “What is the True Gospel?”).

 GCI’s New Booklet Still Whitewashes HWA:

-WCG’s 1998 booklet: Transformed by Christ: a Brief History of the WCG included such statements.
+WCG’s 1998 booklet: Transformed by Christ: a Brief History of the Worldwide Church of God included such statements.
 The 1999 edition is not only shorter, but has several parts changed.
 By 2011 Grace Communion International had changed the title of this booklet to: A Short History of Grace Communion International – Transformed by Christ.
-Then in 2019 the title was changed again, this time to: GCI: Transformed by Christ: A Brief History of Grace Communion International.
+Then in 2019 the title was changed back again to Transformed by Christ: A Brief History of Grace Communion International.
 (Sometimes the page may have the words “GCI” before the title.)
 [See link at end for our review of this booklet.]